-After a thirteen years separation, the girls rejoined the boys in the Lake grounds building and Germiston High came to life again 1964.
+After a thirteen years separation, the girls rejoined the boys in the Lake grounds building and Germiston High came to life again in 1964.

-Dr E. Hudson was acting Headmaster for the first year, and was succeeded by Mr (Now Professor) H. Kroes, who held the position from 1965 to 1970.
+Dr E. Hudson was acting Headmaster for the first year and was succeeded by Mr (Now Professor) H. Kroes, who held the position from 1965 to 1970.

 He was succeeded by Mr (Now Doctor) K.R.
 Paine, who remained with us until the end of 1974 when he was promoted to the inspectorate.

 Mr R.J.
 Gouldie succeeded Dr Paine in 1975 and held the position until 1978.
 He left to return to the classroom and later became principal at his old school.

-Mr A.F Wheeler held the position of Headmaster from 1978 to 1990.
+Mr A.F.
+Wheeler held the position of Headmaster from 1978 to 1990.

-Mr A.J Beukes served as Principal from 2003 to January 2017.
+Mr A.J Beukes served as principal from 2003 to January 2017.
 Mr Beukes left to take up a promotion post at District Office as an IDSO.
-Under Mr Beukes’ leadership the school was ushered into the era of technology, with the introduction of e-learning in 2015.
+Under Mr Beukes’ leadership, the school was ushered into the era of technology, with the introduction of e-learning in 2015.